lyteword/chspurgeon-tod/volume-7/psalm-144.md

 (d) Let these facts weigh with you as a motive in seeking the grace of God, without which you can never fulfil your mission worthily.

-2\.The beauty which ought to belong to you in your position.
+2\.
+The beauty which ought to belong to you in your position.
 "Polished after", etc. The beauty of,

 (a) Heart purity: "The King's daughter is all glorious within."